cmkobel/tabseq/README.md

 The first line starting with a `#` symbol is simply the header, defining the four columns that make up the structure of the .tabseq-format.
 Any line starting with a `#` symbol is interpreted as a comment.
 Consequently, the header is unecessary, but may be included to make human-reading more straightforward.

 The four columns are required: `sample`, `part`, `comment`, `sequence`.
-They're all strings. _.tabseq_ files are utf-8 encoded, so you can really put any symbol you'd like.
-If a feature is not necessary for your project, you can simply fill it with the string: `NA`.
+They're all strings. `.tabseq` files are utf-8 encoded, so you can really put any symbol you'd like.
+If a feature is not necessary for your project, you can can either fill it with the R `NA`-value, or leave it empty (surrounded by two tab symbols.

+### Column definitions

  1. `sample`: What is the name of your sample?
 Here you can specify a unique sample name for your project, the public sample name or just the general species.
  2. `part`: It might come handy to be able to subset your sequences in any way.
 The most typical use for part is to specify the name of the gene the sequence represents.
 Another typical use is to specify the name of the contig represented.